Goniozus omanensis: Life cycle

-After mating female G. omanensis attack and paralyze their prey, they lay their eggs on the skin of the host larvae.
-When the eggs hatch they then spend 3-4 days feeding on the larvae before spinning a white silky cocoon nearby.
+After mating, female G. omanensis attack and paralyze their prey.
+They lay their eggs on the skin of the host larvae.
+After the eggs hatch, they spend 3-4 days feeding on the larvae before spinning a white silky cocoon nearby.
 After 7-9 days of pupation they emerge from the cocoon and begin to seek out a mate.
-The lifespan of females is approximately three times longer than males and typically more females hatch than males.
-The behavior of host guarding has also been observed where females that have paralyzed a host will guard it aggressively from other females.
+The lifespan of females is approximately three times longer than males, and typically more females hatch than males.
+The behavior of host guarding has also been observed, where females that have paralyzed a host will guard it aggressively from other females.